 Christina Bilenki, Esq., 14 SE 4th Street, Boca Raton, FL, indicated she is representing Costco Wholesale Corporation and that she was available for any further questions.

-seconded Vice motion was made by Commissioner Hardin, FIRST the Ordinance he APPROVED that Mayor Burrie, READING.
+A motion was made Commissioner Hardin, bv seconded bv Vice Burrie. the Ordinance be APPROVED FIRST Mavor that READING.
 The motion carried by the following vote:

 END OF QUASI-JUDICIAL PROCEEDING